aptech/docs/docs/CR-lapsvdcusv.rst

 Purpose
 ----------------

-Computes the singular value decomposition of a real or complex rectangular matrix, returns compact U and  v.
+Computes the singular value decomposition of a real or complex rectangular matrix, returns compact *U* and *v*.

 Format
 ----------------